 Creating natural habitats

-The lake is closed off from the sea and rivers by the Afsluitdijk and Houtribdijk.
-As a result, the ecosystem has been disrupted and the bed of the lake is being smothered by a blanket of sludge.
-There is a lack of natural habitats for plants and animals, such as banks, tidal mudflats and marshes, and shallow zones.
-This is a problem that affects many places, both in the Netherlands and the rest of the world.
+Afsluitdijk and Houtribdijk close off the lake from sea and rivers by.
+As a result, the ecosystem was disrupted and a blanket of sludge is smothering the bed of the lake.
+This resulted in a lack of natural habitats for plants and animals, such as banks, tidal mudflats and marshes, and shallow zones.
+Both in the Netherlands and the rest of the world, this reduction in natural habitats is an issue.
 Removal of the sludge (and putting it to good use) is of benefit to people, nature and the economy.

-A lot of knowledge is being gathered about building with sand, clay and sludge during the creation of the Marker Wadden.
-This knowledge can be deployed for other objectives, such as dyke reinforcement, erosion control or the creation of islands for residential use.
-The research focuses on 3 areas:
+A lot of knowledge is gathered about building with sand, clay and sludge during the creation of the Marker Wadden.
+This knowledge could be deployed for other objectives, such as dyke reinforcement, erosion control or the creation of islands for residential use.
+The research performed around the Marker Wadden project focussed on 3 main areas:

 - Building with sediment: how do you use watery sludge or clay to make a solid substrate for an island?